selequity/slate/source/includes/_investments.md

 Example: Before a sponsor can countersign, the investor's advisor must sign off on the suitability of the investment.
 </aside>

-Additionally, processes can potentially be different from investent to investment inside the same deal.
+Additionally, processes can potentially be different from investment to investment inside the same deal.

 <aside class="notice">